 What is the minimum amount I can claim?

 The minimum expenditure to be eligible for an R&D Tax Incentive claim is $20,000.
 In PwC’s experience in working with a large number of startups, the base level of expenditure to ‘justify’ an R&D claim is approximately $50,000.

-You can read the article in full here or get in touch with Scott Warnock from PwC here.
+Get in touch with Scott Warnock from PwC here.

 Startup Daily today interviewed Xero about how its customers use its accounting software.
 And Emma Petroulas from Nudge Accounting gave her views in the article on how accounting software, including Xero, can help startups and small businesses.